otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-github-workflow-and-react-basics.md

 ## Push Local Branch to Remote Repository

-Push your local branch, i.e., 01-formative-assessment to your remote repository using the command: git push -u origin <name of branch>.
-You will continue working on your formative assessment code until you are ready to submit.
+Push your local branch, i.e., `01-formative-assessment`, to your remote repository using the command `git push -u origin <name of branch>`.
+You will continue working on your formative assessment code until you are ready to submit it.

 ## Create a Pull Request

 Once you have completed a formative assessment, create a pull request.
 Go to your formative assessments repository on GitHub.
-Click on the Pull requests tab then click on the green New pull request button.
+Click on the **Pull requests** tab, then click on the **New pull request** button.
 You will see two dropdowns (base and compare).
-Click the compare dropdown and select the formative assessments branch you want to compare with the master branch then click the green Create pull request button.
+Click the compare dropdown, select the formative assessments branch you want to compare with the `main` branch, and then click the **Create pull request** button.

-On the right-side of the screen, you will see Reviewers.
-Click on the Reviewers section.
-Add `grayson-orr` as reviewers then click the green Create pull request button.
+On the right side of the screen, you will see **Reviewers**.
+Click on the **Reviewers** section.
+Add **grayson-orr** as reviewers, then click the **Create pull request** button.

-Grayson will receive an email.
-Your formative assessment code will be reviewed and you will receive feedback.
+**Grayson** will receive an email. **Grayson** will review your formative assessment code, and you will receive feedback.
 You may be asked to reflect on your feedback and fix your formative assessment code.
-You will receive an email when your formative assessment code has been reviewed and/or approved.
+You will receive an email when your formative assessment code has been reviewed or approved.

 # 01 B: React Basics

 ## Create React App

-`create-react-app` is a command line tool that helps developers quickly set up a new React project with a basic file structure and a development environment to use modern best practices.
+**create-react-app** is a command line tool that helps developers quickly set up a new **React** project with a basic file structure and a development environment to use modern best practices.

+**Activity:** Create a new **React** application using **create-react-app**.
+If you can not remember how to do this off the top of your head, ask **ChatGPT**.

-When you run the `npx create-react-app` command, it will generate a new directory that includes everything you need to start building a React application.
+When you run the `npx create-react-app` command, it will generate a new directory that includes everything you need to start building a **React** application.
 This directory includes the following:

-- `node_modules/`: This directory contains all of the project's required packages.
+- `node_modules/`: This directory contains all of the project's required packages
-- `public/`: This directory contains files that will be publicly accessible such as the index.html file, static assets, and the manifest.json file.
+- `public/`: This directory contains files that will be publicly accessible such as the `index.html` file, static assets, and the `manifest.json` file
-- `src/`: This directory contains the project's source code files, including subdirectories for components, styles and any other code specific to the application.
+- `src/`: This directory contains the project's source code files, including subdirectories for components, styles and any other code specific to the application
-- `src/index.js`: This file is the entry point of the app, and it is where the React application is rendered.
+- `src/index.js`: This file is the entry point of the app, and it is where the **React** application is rendered
-- `.gitignore`: This file contains a list of files and directories that should be ignored by Git when committing changes.
+- `.gitignore`: This file contains a list of files and directories that should be ignored by **Git** when committing changes
-- `package.json`: This file contains metadata about the project, including its dependencies, scripts, and information about its authors and license.
+- `package.json`: This file contains metadata about the project, including its dependencies, scripts, and information about its authors and license
-- `README.md`: This file contains documentation about the project.
+- `README.md`: This file contains documentation about the project
 - `yarn.lock` or `package-lock.json`: This file is automatically generated for any operations where npm modifies either the `node_modules` tree or `package.json`.
-It describes the exact tree generated, such that subsequent installs can generate identical trees, regardless of intermediate dependency updates.
+It describes the exact tree generated, such that subsequent installs can generate identical trees, regardless of intermediate dependency updates

 ## JSX

-JSX is a syntax extension for JavaScript that allows you to write HTML-like elements and components in JavaScript.
-It was developed by Facebook and is commonly used in React and other JavaScript libraries and frameworks.
+**JSX** is a syntax extension for **JavaScript** that allows you to write **HTML-like** elements and components in **JavaScript**.
+It was developed by **Facebook** and is commonly used in **React** and other **JavaScript** libraries and frameworks.

-For example, you can use JSX to create a simple component like this:
+For example, you can use **JSX** to create a simple component like this:

 ```jsx
 // src/components/examples/MyFirstComponent.js